 Preparing for a job interview in Django.
-I am sure you want to know the most common 2019 Django Interview Questions and answers that will help you crack the Django Interview with ease.
-Below is the list of top Django Interview Questions and answers at your rescue.
+I am sure you want to know the most common 2020 Django Interview Questions and answers that will help you crack the Interview with ease.

-Some of the most important 2019 Django Interview Questions that are frequently asked in an interview are as follows:
+These top interview questions are divided into two parts are as follows.
+Some of the most important 2020 Django Interview Questions that are frequently asked in an interview are as follows:

 Below is the list of features offered by Django: